yporqueno/cordova-emulator/README.md

 }
 ```

-You can add/remove/modify your plugins list in cordova_emulated_plugins/config.json, and the js files you want to execute when lounch your proyect in a browser.
+You can add/remove/modify your plugins list in cordova_emulated_plugins/config.json, and the js files you want to execute when you launch your proyect in a browser.